cloud-elements/devportal/docs/guides/common-resources/mapping.md

 ![Filtering Resources](img/gif-filter.gif)

 1. Continue adding resources until you finish, and then click __Save__.
-3. To map another instance, click the common resource name in the breadcrumbs at the top of the page.
+3. To map another instance, click **Transformations** in the breadcrumbs at the top of the page.
 ![Breadcrumbs](img/Breadcrumbs_Return.png)

 ### Tips